asuresh1/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

+This data set has data of customers of a financial institution.
+This data set is used for a marketing campaign to identify and target customers who are likely to to start a deposit account or a term deposit account.
+The data set is used to predict and identify these customers and using this prediction the marketing campaign would target these customers with new deposit term accounts.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

+AutoML provided the best model.
+The XGBoost Classifier with Standard Scaling was the best performing model with an accuracy of 0.9154.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

+The pipeline architecture includes
+  - Data Preparation

 **What are the benefits of the parameter sampler you chose?**